-VII.
-Capacity needs for Local Structures in Community-based rwsss Management
+30 Capacity needs for Local Structures in Community-based rwsss Management

-- Rate/Tariff Setting: A national rural water tariff system may be put in place to guide communities on tariff setting for household contributions to O&M. However, other programmes let out this task to legal local structures such as community councils and VWCs.
+?
+Rate/Tariff Setting: A national rural water tariff system may be put in place to guide communities on tariff setting for household contributions to O&M. However, other programmes let out this task to legal local structures such as community councils and VWCs.
 Although these can perform the said task autonomously, some direction from the RWS agency to this effect is indispensable.
-Local administration structures are to be able to determine the most practical time and frequency for rate payments in their respective communities (Davis and Brikke, 1995:67 and IRC, 1989:63). - Accounting and Financial Control: There needs to be a simple, yet watertight system for financial management for a community operated and maintained water supply (IRC, 1989:70).
-Davis and Brikke (1995:68) add that "a simple but reliable system of financial records can greatly improve
+Local administration structures are to be able to determine the most practical time and frequency for rate payments in their respective communities (Davis and ??rikke, 1995:67 and ??RC, 1989:63). ?
+Accounting and Financial Control: There needs to be a simple, yet watertight system for financial management for a community operated and maintained water supply (IRC, 1989:70). ??avis and Brikke (1995:68) ??avis and Brikké (1995:29) agree that these tasks must be capable of undertaking, using tools that are commonly available and that can be handled by men and women equally.